 4) Wait Until After the First Port to Ask for a Free Cruise Cabin Upgrade

-Even more importantly, cruises actually don’t really know their exact occupancy until after the first port of call.
+Even more importantly, cruises don’t really know their exact occupancy until after the first port of call.
 This is because of:

 - possible no-shows and